capsulajs/capsulahub/packages/widget-modal/README.md

-# Widget Table
+# Widget Modal

-Widget item extension, that provides a web-component with a table of data.
+Widget item extension, that provides a web-component with the modal, that can include any given content.

 ### TODO
 Prepare the bootstrap of the extension

 ## Install